ezhilmathir/Ex.No.1---Data-Preprocessing/README.md

 df1["Geography"] = le.fit_transform(df1["Geography"])
 df1["Gender"] = le.fit_transform(df1["Gender"])

-'''
 MinMaxScaler - Transform features by scaling each feature to a given range.
-When we normalize the dataset it brings the value of all the features between 0 and 1 so that all the columns are in the same range, and thus there is no dominant feature.'''
+When we normalize the dataset it brings the value of all the features between 0 and 1 so that all the columns are in the same range, and thus there is no dominant feature.

 from sklearn.preprocessing import StandardScaler from sklearn.preprocessing import MinMaxScaler